laurent-bientz/php-garmin-connect/README.md

 The first display could take a moment, especially if you want to grab many years/distances.

-Then, data (except current year) are cached in `data/records.json` to avoid unnecessary Garmin's crawls.
+Then, data are cached in `data/records.json` to avoid unnecessary Garmin's crawls (use query string `?refresh` param to flush cache, see *Tweak* section).

 ## How it works?